Gerald Case: Acting career

-In 1943, Case focused more on his film career playing Westmoreland in Laurence Olivier's epic film adaptation of William Shakespeare's Henry V. (Note: Henry V was propaganda film partly funded by the Government made as a morale-booster for British troops fighting World War II and was released to coincide with the Allied invasion of Normandy and push into France.)
+In 1943, Case focused more on his film career playing Westmorland in Laurence Olivier's epic film adaptation of William Shakespeare's Henry V. (Note: Henry V was propaganda film partly funded by the Government made as a morale-booster for British troops fighting World War II and was released to coincide with the Allied invasion of Normandy and push into France.)
 The following year he made a brief appearance in Gabriel Pascal's Caesar and Cleopatra and for the next 18 years, he appeared in 2-3 films a year, some uncredited, mostly in supporting roles in features but also starring in B movies, (Note: most notably playing Inspector Carron in The Candlelight Murder and The Night Plane to Amsterdam, which ran for years in cinemas around Britain) or films for television (Note: like Captain Maitland in The Middle Watch (although he played a different role in the stage version in 1973), or Captain Woolcot in the BBC mini-series Seven Little Australians.) (below).
 Case continued working on the stage, (Note: Case worked at the Q Theatre in 1949, playing in a revival of his earlier role in Noël Coward's Present Laughter (without Noël Coward this time).
 Following a period in rep at Windsor and Southsea, Case worked again with Noël Coward in 1954 performing Coward's favourite Blithe Spirit, continuing to appear on stage intermittently until 1973.) but he was defined by his screen roles as a character actor, playing calm, trustworthy and dependable contemporary characters, characteristically senior police detectives with the occasional doctor, military officer or vicar.
 His screen persona crossed over into television which really took off in the 1960s, making guest appearances in all the major shows of the day from Dr. Finlay's Casebook to Morecambe and Wise.
 (Note: Case made guest appearances in 86 television shows between 1951 and 1982.)
 Case had always played comic roles from his earliest days on stage with Noël Coward and later on screen sending up characters he was most respected for in familiar drama roles.
 (Note: e.g. The Navy Lark, Doctor in Charge and Bernie) His prolific screen visibility meant that he was rarely out of work in fifty years of acting, (Note: "They always send for me when somebody’s getting married in Crossroads and they need a vicar".) but his last big screen performance was in 1980 in The Elephant Man.